Business Model and Development Strategies

 Shareholders Convening an extraordinary general meeting

 Shareholders are encouraged to attend all general meetings of the Company.
 Pursuant to the Hong Kong Companies Ordinance, shareholders of the Company holding not less than 5% of the total voting rights of all the members having a right to vote at general meeting may request the Directors to call a general meeting of the Company.
 The request must state the general nature of the business to be dealt with at the meeting and may include the text of a resolution that may properly be moved and is intended to be moved at the meeting.
-The request may be sent to the Company in hard copy form or in electronic form; and must be authenticated by the person or persons making it.
+The request may be sent to the Company in hard copy form or in electronic form and must be authenticated by the person or persons making it.
 Directors of the Company must call a meeting within 21 days after the date on which they become subject to the requirement.
 The meeting being called must be held on a date not more than 28 days after the date of the notice convening the meeting.
 If the Directors fail to call the meeting, the shareholders who requested the meeting, or any of them representing more than one half of the total voting rights of all of them, may themselves call a general meeting.
-The meeting must be called for a date not more than 3 months after the date on which the Directors become subject to the requirement to call a meeting.
+The meeting must be called for a date not more than three months after the date on which the Directors become subject to the requirement to call a meeting.

 Details of the procedures for shareholders to propose a person for election as a Director of the Company are available on the Company’s website.